sjhuang26/thinking-system/README.md

 We establish a three-rule framework for productive deliberate practice of self-regulation and cognitive intelligence.

+What I have seen in the past is a lot of two-out-of-the-three implementations.
+What needs to happen, is the student needs to move back to household objects, not abstract ideas.
+From there, they need to commit to this construct of attention soldiers that are sprinting from Locus A to Locus B and back, developing the generalizable skill of **moving more attention soldiers at once**, where an agile army is well equipped to saturate a locus and extract increasingly unstable details, thus boosting cognitive intelligence by a signficant amount.

 ## TODO: more advanced stuff

 > TODO?
 Practice random-access jumping between a cumulating list of items in a memory palace journey.
 But also a _Random-Access Stress_ in general.
 This is the best dense construct available ...
 TODO?
 This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."